raslanrizvi/nz-fashion-n-clothing-website/README.md

-# nz-fashion-n-clothing-website
+# NZ Fashion And Clothing Website

-This is a important NOTICE
+***This is a important NOTICE***

-Please note that this is a website developed for a assignment purpose.
+ *Please note that this is a website developed for an assignment purpose.*

+This is an E-Commerce website for a men's clothing store.